happy family

 "Oh, I forgot!
 What's your name?"
 J.J. crossed his legs, practically vibrating with anticipation.

-Edward blinked slowly, shoulders tight.
+Edward blinked slowly, his shoulders wound tight.
 Then, cautiously...
 "My name's Eddie."

 J.J. stopped mid-fidget.
 "Eddie...?"
 J.J.'s head tilted, then his eyes went wide.
 "Wait.
 You're Edward Teach!?"